DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Companion clothing is now playable and is slightly buffed (Taken from Playable Companion Clothing﻿)
  - The Fedora is now playable
  - Added the Greaser Jacket
- - Cass' hat should have less clipping issues now

 # Additions And Changes By Location